servalproject/batphone/CURRENT-RELEASE.md

 The Java/XML source code of Serval Mesh is licensed to the public under the [GNU General Public License version 3][GPL3].
 The [serval-dna][] component of Serval Mesh is licensed to the public under the [GNU General Public License version 2][GPL2].

+All [technical documentation][] is licensed to the public under the [Creative Commons Attribution 4.0 International license][CC BY 4.0].

-All source code is freely available from the Serval Project's [batphone][] and [serval-dna][] Git repositories on [GitHub][].
+All source code and technical documentation is freely available from the Serval Project's [batphone][] and [serval-dna][] Git repositories on [GitHub][].

 Acknowledgements